antonzaharia/antonzaharia.github.io/_posts/2020-04-02-classes_and_instances.markdown

 ```
 class Person
   attr_accessor :name
   def initialize(name)
     @name = name
   end
 end
 ```
-(Simpler than that I couldn't imagine) This `Person` class is actually creating new instances with different attributes just by calling `Person.new(name)`.
+(Simpler than that I couldn't imagine) This `Person` class is actually creating new instances with different attributes just by writing `toni = Person.new("Toni")`.
+Now `toni` is a `Person` instance in my ruby program.
 This is the first time I meet this concept in coding and I thing it's amazing.

+I can see this concept used in a lot of ways and I happy that I start learning it.